CCEMGroupTCD/DARTassembler/docs/doc_files/1_Pd_Ni_Cross_Coupling.rst

 1. All combinatorially possible ligand combinations will be assembled because ``max_num_complexes`` = ``all``.

-2. Both isomeric forms for each complex will be generated by ``isomers`` = ``all``.
+2. Both geometric isomers for each complex will be generated by ``isomers`` = ``all``.

 3. Most importantly, ``ligand_db_file`` specifies a list of three different ligand databases, one for each binding site in the ``2-1-1`` geometry.
 The list of databases in ``ligand_db_file`` has to be in the same order as the denticities in ``geometry``.
-This instructs DART to create complexes in which the first binding site (bidentate) is populated with ligands from the first ligand database, the second binding site (monodentate) is populated with ligands from the second database etc. Since the bromine and phenyl databases each consist of just one ligand, this allows us to fix the bromine and phenyl ligands to always be present in the complex, while varying the P-N donor ligands.
+This instructs DART to create complexes in which the first binding site (bidentate) is populated with ligands from the first ligand database, the second binding site (monodentate) is populated with ligands from the second database etc. Since the Br and Ph databases each consist of just one ligand, this allows us to fix the Br and Ph ligands to always be present in the complex, while varying the P,N-donor ligands.

 Now that we have configured the assembler, we can run it: